Clean clothes are our top priority, so we’re here today to teach you how to wash polyester properly.

 - Treat whites with extra care: You can soak your polyester whites overnight to boost whiteness.
 Mix ½ cup of automatic dishwashing detergent in a gallon of warm water.
 This will remove dirt and stains before washing as normal.
 Plus, the dishwashing detergent will help to brighten the whites.

-- Always read the care label: Always read the care label on the item to know how best to wash it.
+- Always read the care label: Always read the care label or washing symbols on the item to know how best to wash it.
 Polyester blends will have different instructions than 100 percent polyester items.
 Plus, you’ll also find out if it’s a dry clean only item, before you go and ruin it.

 Can You Put Polyester in the Dryer?